MrOlm/drep_instrain_tutorial/instrain.md

 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$
 ```

-This process could take as long as 3 hours, depending on whether you use `--skip_plots` or not
+This process could take as long as 3 hours, depending on whether you use `--skip_plot_generation` or not

 ## Step 4) Check out the results

 ## Step 5) Run inStrain compare

 ```
-$ time inStrain compare -i *OGdb.IS -s OGdb.stb --database_mode -p 6 -o OGdb_compare.RC
+$ inStrain compare -i *OGdb.IS -s OGdb.stb --database_mode -p 6 -o OGdb_compare.RC
 ```

 This should only take a couple of minutes to run